 - Cancel any unnecessary memberships from home – gym memberships, fitness classes, cinema passes, etc

 - Cancel your phone contract and ensure that your phone is unlocked

-- Read up on tax requirements – Some countries require their citizens still pay taxes, even if they move overseas.
+- Read up on tax requirements – Some countries require that their citizens still pay taxes, even if they move overseas.
 Americans for example, still need to pay taxes.
-British people may still have to pay NI.
+British people may still have to pay NI

 - Sell your car or put it into storage

 - Notify your bank that you are moving overseas

 - If you don’t need to pay taxes to your home country while abroad, you may need to notify your government.